-Whenever you move, you may be thinking only about the budgeting for the move or purchasing packing supplies, paying the moving company, and any other fees that arise from moving out of our home.
-But we also have to consider what it costs to move into a home.
-Moving in costs that we hadn't considered and costs that can be quite substantial.
-So, to determine exactly how much it will cost for your entire move, find out what costs you might incur when moving in to your new home.
+When you move, you may be thinking only about the budgeting for the move or purchasing packing supplies, paying the moving company, and any other fees that arise from moving out of our home.
+But you also need to consider what it costs to move into a home.
+Moving in costs that you hadn't considered and costs that can be quite substantial.
+So, to determine exactly how much it will cost for your entire move, find out what costs you might incur when moving into your new home.

 01 of 06

 Depending on how you moved - whether you hired movers or moved yourself - will determine how much stuff you left behind.
 If your move was based on weight, meaning the movers charged you per pound, you probably got rid of a lot of stuff and scaled down your belongings to just the essentials.
 But what happens when you arrive at your new, stripped-down home to discover you may have been a little too efficient?
 What will be the real cost of your move when you finally replace those items you left behind?

 When budgeting your move, take all costs into consideration.
 It's incredible how much your budget increases when adding in the amount you'll spend to set-up new utilities, register your vehicle in a new state and restock your pantry.
 So carefully weigh (literally) your decision whether to include that jar of oregano or the toothbrush holder before you leave them behind.

 When you calculate the cost of how much your next move will save or cost you, remember to take into consideration all the costs that go along with moving.
 It is more than just the cost of your new house versus what you sold your old house for.
 There are so many other factors you need to include in your calculations.
 Weigh all the options so you know what is your best move.